 Though it’s always frustrating to see the same types of difficult questions appear on different practice tests, being mindful of your struggle is the first step towards improvement.

 It’s best, if possible, to take an example of the question to your Math teacher.
 He or she will be able explain the root concept and work through the problem with you.
 If the teacher is unavailable, it doesn’t hurt to ask one of your peers for help.

 That’s all for now, mathematicians.
-And don’t worry, when Math gets tough, don’t forget what Albert Einstein had to say on the topic:
+And don’t worry: when Math gets tough, just remember what Albert Einstein had to say on the topic:

 Improve your SAT or ACT score, guaranteed.
 Start your 1 Week Free Trial of Magoosh SAT Prep or your 1 Week Free Trial of Magoosh ACT Prep today!